Tire Failures, Rental Car Companies and Consumer Expectations

 When one rents a car, there is a certain level of consumer expectation that the vehicle will be delivered in good mechanical repair, and with safe tires which are relatively new.
 Florida roadways are packed with leased vehicles from numerous rental car companies with very recognizable names.
 While rental car vehicles are typically washed and vacuumed, and delivered with the fresh scent of “newness”, they are not always delivered in a fashion that is consistent with consumer expectations.

 Tire maintenance issues, including tire tread depth, penetrating objects in tires, improperly repaired holes, or low air pressure are safety issues that are supposed to be dealt with by the car rental company through a process of inspections and preventative maintenance services.
-Because of our experience, at Jay Halpern and Associates, in handling tire defect cases and other product liability cases, we have been referred to handle tire maintenance cases involving Budget Rent-A-Car, Hertz, and Enterprise Leasing Company.
+Because of our experience, at Halpern, Santos & Pinkert, P.A., in handling tire defect cases and other product liability cases, we have been referred to handle tire maintenance cases involving Budget Rent-A-Car, Hertz, and Enterprise Leasing Company.
 It is surprising to find that the recommended vehicle maintenance schedules, and the car rental companies’ own preventative maintenance schedules are not always followed as prescribed.
 We believe that these breakdowns represent a violation of consumer expectations when it comes to vehicle maintenance and tire safety.